ndaman/mechanicsofmaterials/docs/markdown/lecture10.md

 ----
 ## thermal stress

--   A change in temperature cases a material to either expand or contract
+-   A change in temperature causes a material to either expand or contract
 -   For most materials this is linear and can be described using the coefficient of linear expansion `$$\delta_T = \alpha \Delta T L$$`